pardot/api-docs/docs/kb/api-version-3/import.md

 1. Create an import that specifies object and action.
 2. Send data to the server in one or more batches.
-3. Set the state of the import to "Ready" in order to submit the import for processing.
-After this, no more batches of data can be added and the User cannot abort the import.
+3. To submit the import for processing, set the state of the import to "Ready".
+After the import is submitted, you can't add more batches of data or abort the import.
 4. Check the status of the import at a reasonable interval.
+(Waiting at least several minutes between calls is recommended.
+Calls to check import status count against API call limits.)
 When the results of the status check indicate a complete import, the results will also contain statistics for creates, updates, and failures.
 5. If there were failures, download a log of failures.
-The log only includes the records that weren't inserted or updated.
+The log includes only records that weren't inserted or updated.

-Any imports left open will be expired after 24 hours.
+Imports left in the "Open" state expire after 24 hours.

 ## Limitations